 Share that some of the names on the whiteboard are mentioned elsewhere in the Bible.
 Ask the students to do a little research about these people by reading the passages under Cross-Checking on the journal page.
+You might want to work in the same groups from the Digging In exercise.

 Explain-

-Look at any new info about each person, and write it in the space provided.
+Look at any new info about each person, and write it in the space provided on your journal pages.
 Go for as many details as possible.